amhaider/hyena.simple/README.md

 Let's start with the first simple heyna project!
-Change the file at github website!
+Changed this file at github website!